makrai/notes/collins75-spreading.md

   * The more properties two concepts have in common, the more links there are between the two nodes
     * different vehicles or different colors will all be highly interlinked
-    * red things (e.g., fire engines, cherries, sunsets, and roses) are not closely interlinked, despite the one property they have in common
+    * red things (eg, fire engines, cherries, sunsets, and roses) are not closely interlinked, despite the one property they have in common
   * Semantic relatedness is a slightly different notion from semantic distance, though the two terms are sometimes used interchangeably